 PhD Accounting and Finance can be studied on a full-time or part-time basis and we also offer an Mphil and a Masters by dissertation in this subject.

 You may also be eligible for a PhD scholarship.

-You are allocated two supervisors during your studies.
-They provide you with guidance and support to help you achieve your individual research goals and produce a high quality piece of doctoral work.
-Your supervisors help you to develop your research topic and create your personalised training plan.
-You meet with your supervisors at least once a month and are usually required to submit work before so you can seek feedback in these meetings.
-Twice a year, you attend a supervisory board meeting to discuss your progress and agree your plans for the next six months.
+You work with two supervisors during your studies.
+They provide guidance and support to help you achieve your individual research goals, develop your research topic and create a personalised training plan.
+You meet with your supervisors at least once a month and are usually required to submit work in advance for feedback.
+Twice a year, you have a supervisory board meeting to discuss your progress and agree your plans for the next six months.